-- 1. The employee may not set up or update the employee's personal social networking page(s) using the district's network; - 2.
-The employee shall not use the district's logo or other copyrighted materials of the district without express, written consent; - 3.
-The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Code of Ethics and Standard Practices for Texas Educators [See Policy DH(Exhibit)], even when communicating regarding personal and private matters, and regardless of whether the employee is using private or public equipment on or off campus.
-These restrictions include: - a) Confidentiality of student records and information [See Policy FL(Legal) and (Local); - b) Confidentiality of health or personnel information concerning colleagues, unless disclosure services a lawful professional purpose of is required by law [See Policy DH (Exhibit)]; - c) Confidentiality of district records, including educator evaluations and private e-mail addresses [See Policy GBA(Legal) and (Local)]; - d) Copyright law [See Policy EFE (Legal) and (Local)]; - e) Prohibition against harming others by knowingly making false statement about a colleague or the school system [See Policy DH(Exhibit)].
+- 1. The employee may not set up or update the employee's personal social network page(s) using the district's computers, network, or equipment. - 2.
+The employee shall limit use of personal electronic communication devices to send or receive calls, text messages, pictures, and videos to breaks, meal times, and before and after scheduled work hours, unless there is an emergency or the use is authorized by a supervisor to conduct district business. - 3.
+The employee shall not use the district's logo or other copyrighted materials of the district without express, written consent; - 4.
+Employee should be cognizant that they have access to information and images that, if transmitted to the public, could violate privacy concerns. - 5.
+The employee continues to be subject to applicable state and federal laws, local policies, administrative regulations, and the Educators' Code of Ethics [See Policy DH(Exhibit)], even when communicating regarding personal and private matters, and regardless of whether the employee is using private or public equipment on or off campus.
+These restrictions include: - a) Confidentiality of student records and information [See Policy FL (Legal) and (Local)]; - b) Confidentiality of health or personnel information concerning colleagues, unless disclosure services a lawful professional purpose of is required by law [See Policy DH(Exhibit)]; - c) Confidentiality of district records, including educator evaluations and private email addresses [See Policy GBA(Legal) and (Local)];

+- d) Copyright law [See Policy CY (Legal) and (Local)]; - e) Prohibition against harming others by knowingly making false statement about a colleague or the school system [See Policy DH(Exhibit)].